 How will new housing affect surrounding property values?

 Property values are a product of the overall housing market, based on several factors, including location, the types of and demand for housing, neighborhood conditions, and others.
 New infill housing is unlikely to have a negative effect on property values because the new housing often replaces vacant lots or abandoned buildings, or involves renovating buildings, which brings stability to the neighborhood.

-When will the proposed overlay go into effect?
+When did the proposed overlay go into effect?